Last Updated on February 8, 2024 by Carne Diem

-Origin: American West Coast
+Origin: American West Coast, North America

 Method: Grill or SmokerJump to Recipe

 I am not going to lie.
 This cut of beef was the bane of my existence for a few years.
 When I was first getting into competition BBQ I was living in the Pacific Northwest where, at the time, you were much more likely to come across a tri-tip at the market, than a brisket.
 As such a common cut out there, the tri-tip would often make its way into bonus categories at competitions.
 Being from the Midwest, I had never heard of a tri-tip, let alone did I have any idea how to cook it.
 As my kids would say, I was a noob.
 While I began to have some success in competition BBQ, tri-tip was not one of those success stories.
-In fact, it became a running joke with my family that I was trying to see just how close I could get to taking last place in tri-tip, without giving anyone a foodborne illness.
+In fact, it became a running joke with my family that I was trying to see just how close I could get to taking last place in tri-tip.

 Fast forward a decade and I finally have a system to turn out a pretty killer tri-tip.
 Nothing fancy is required for this recipe, just the heat of a grill, a nice cut of meat, and your favorite beef rub.
+In fact, this tender and flavorful beef has become a favorite cut of beef to make on our grill.

 What is Tri-tip?

-Tri-tip is a fairly lean cut, however, it is still tender and flavorful.
+Tri-tip roast is a fairly lean cut, however, it is still tender and flavorful.
 It is best cooked using a tradition sear then finish method.
-Tri tip has become much more available lately across the US, but some of the best tri tips that was have grilled have been from Snake River Farms, which always provided high quality AMERICAN WAGYU BEEF.
+Tri tip has become much more available lately across the US, but some of the best tri tips that we have grilled have been from Snake River Farms, which always provided high quality AMERICAN WAGYU BEEF.

 Preparing the Santa Maria Style Tri-Tip

-Making the Santa Maria Seasoning
+Making the Santa Maria Seasoning for Tri-Tip

-When it comes to a Santa Maria style seasoning, I will put out the disclaimer that a lot of purists will say that true Santa Maria Style Tri Tip can only be seasoned with a SPG (Salt, Pepper, Garlic).
+When it comes to a Santa Maria tri-tip seasoning, I will put out the disclaimer that a lot of purists will say that true Santa Maria Style Tri Tip can only be seasoned with a SPG (Salt, Pepper, Garlic).
 Without a doubt that is a fantastic way to do it.
 Like Texas style brisket, however, adding a few more flavors to your seasoning profile can really help elevate the dish.

+First, trim any excess fat cap from the tri tip steak.
 The first key to turning out a great tri-tip is to realize that it is actually made up of a couple different muscles, and to complicate things the grains run in different directions.
 This was a fact I neglected for several years, as I could not figure out why the texture of half my roast never turned out quite right.

-If you find your roast has a big variation in the grain direction then I highly recommend making a small, shallow cut to differentiate where these 2 muscles run before you do anything.
+If you find your roast has a big variation in the grain direction then I highly recommend making a small, shallow cut to differentiate where these 2 muscle fibers run before you do anything.
 It becomes very difficult to make out the grain directions after seasoning, cooking, and after a few drinks.

 Costco will occasionally carry tri-trip which they trim heavily.
 This results in it losing its triangular shape.
-They still taste great but it can make finding the grain more of a challenge on certain cuts.
+They still taste great, but it can make finding the grain more of a challenge on certain cuts.

 Prepare the basting liquid